clarktozer/spfx-quicklinks/README.md

 This package produces the following:

-* lib/* - intermediate-stage commonjs build artifacts
+-   lib/\* - intermediate-stage commonjs build artifacts
-* dist/* - the bundled script, along with other resources
+-   dist/\* - the bundled script, along with other resources
-* deploy/* - all resources which should be uploaded to a CDN.
+-   deploy/\* - all resources which should be uploaded to a CDN.

 ### Build options

-gulp clean
+gulp clean - TODO
-gulp test
+gulp test - TODO
-gulp serve
+gulp serve - TODO
-gulp bundle
+gulp bundle - TODO
-gulp package-solution
+gulp package-solution - TODO